Guy-Shaw/ush/README.md

 because the `\x20` in the time-style argument is not really necessary, because `ush` treats each whole line as an argument, and spaces are nothing special.
-But, an explicit`\x20` makes it more clear the reader that this is a single argument with a space in it.
+But, an explicit`\x20` makes it more clear to the reader that this is a single argument with a space in it.

 Note also that quote marks do not do any good here.